vegardit/haxe-doctest/README.md

 ## <a name="doctest-with-munit"></a>Doc-testing with MUnit

 Annotate a test class with `@:build(hx.doctest.DocTestGenerator.generateDocTests())`.
-The doc-test assertions from your sourcecode will then be added as test methods to this class.
+The doc-test assertions from your source code will then be added as test methods to this class.

 ```haxe
 @:build(hx.doctest.DocTestGenerator.generateDocTests())